 Since I’m hard on myself, I’ll start with a positive quality ‘About Me’: giving brings me joy.
 If someone likes something I have, I try to give it to them.
 Mike would say it’s so I can buy something new, but I really do love to give.
 “Hold loosely to things”, is something I try to live by, but there is a dark side to my giving heart that I’m not proud of.
 Although I know this is going to sound really stupid, I’m completely serious.

-My confession is that I have a stingy food heart and have internal turmoil over giving when I have a limited supply or something special (for example: Smart Water, Dark Chocolate Raisinets, Kind bars, gluten free baked goods…).
+My confession is that I have a stingy food heart and have internal turmoil over giving when I have a limited supply or something special (for example: Smart Water, Dark Chocolate, Kind bars, gluten free baked goods…).
 Crazy, right?
-After naming and claiming this ridiculous food craziness to my friend and with practice giving away items, my food heart is more generous.
-You can now be confident that if you like my shirt, I’ll offer it to you and I will share my Spree candy too.
-Name it, claim it and let God change it!
+After voicing this ridiculous food craziness to my friend and with practice giving away items, my food heart is more generous.
+You can now be confident that if you like my shirt, I’ll offer it to you and I will share my snacks too.
+Name it and let God change it!

 When I have not-so-lovely or down-right-ugly behavior, usually in the form of unkind words or thoughts, I try to identify those dark parts by asking myself, “What is wrong with my heart?”
 What is it deep down that is causing me to become angry, frustrated or critical of others?
 By looking at why I’m responding the way I am to various situations and people, the dark parts come to light.
 In my head I think, “Whoa, where did that come from?”
 This helps me slow down, pay attention to the details of the situation and learn about myself, someone else and God.
 I practiced this process a few days ago, refrained from saying my initial angry words and simply stated what was upsetting me.
 It opened up an honest conversation between friends which we resolved without wounding each other.
 That felt good and was worth the process of looking inward before acting outward.